 STW take-up is high among low productivity matches that do not seem to survive a persistent shock after STW treatment ends.
-By keeping workers in these low productivity firms, STW is therefore susceptible to inefficiently delaying the efficient real-location of workers towards more productive employment relationships.
+By keeping workers in these low productivity firms, STW is therefore susceptible to inefficiently delaying the efficient reallocation of workers towards more productive employment relationships.
 Recessions are typically believed to accelerate productivity-enhancing reallocation, since they are times in which it is less costly to reallocate factors of production.
 In fact, the cleansing role of recessions has been debated for a long time, for recessions could also distort the reallocation process, for example, due to credit constraints.
 Evidence for the US suggests that recessions are usually times of productivity-enhancing reallocation, but to an extent which can be heterogeneous across different types of shocks (Foster, Grim and Haltiwanger [2016], Barrero et al. [2021]).

-To empirically investigate the importance of reallocation effects, we leverage the rich spatial variation available in Italy across more than 600 local labor markets (LLM) defined by the Italian statistical agency (ISTAT), and estimate how an increase in the fraction of workers treated by STW in an LLM affects employment outcomes of non-treated firms.35 For this analysis, we use data on the universe of firms and workers in the Italian labor market, with no restrictions on firm size.
-For each LLM, we define the fraction of treated workers as the total number of workers on STW divided by the total number of employed workers observed from INPS records.36 Appendix Figure D-1 shows the large amount of variation in the intensity of STW treatment across LLMs during the recession.
+To empirically investigate the importance of reallocation effects, we leverage the rich spatial variation available in Italy across more than 600 local labor markets (LLMs) defined by the Italian statistical agency (ISTAT), and estimate how an increase in the fraction of workers treated by STW in an LLM affects employment outcomes of non-treated firms.36 For this analysis, we use data on the universe of firms and workers in the Italian labor market, with no restrictions on firm size.
+For each LLM, we define the fraction of treated workers as the total number of workers on STW divided by the total number of employed workers observed from INPS records.37 Appendix Figure D-1 shows the large amount of variation in the intensity of STW treatment across LLMs during the Great Recession.
 Importantly, this spatial variation arises mostly within rather than between Italian regions.
-Yet, variation in the intensity of STW treatment across LLMs will be of course endogenous to local economic and labor market conditions during the Great Recession, which might affect employment outcomes of non-treated firms.
+Yet, variation in the intensity of STW treatment across LLMs will be of course endogenous to local economic and labor market conditions during the Great Recession, which might affect the employment outcomes of non-treated firms.
 To account for this threat, we instrument the fraction of workers treated by STW during the recession by the average yearly fraction of eligible workers in the LLM in the pre-recession period, based on the interaction between firm size and INPS codes in the years 2005 to 2008.
 We identify the reallocation effects of STW on non-treated firms at the LLM level based on the following model:

-35We use the ISTAT 2011 classification of municipalities into 611 local labor markets.
+36We use the ISTAT 2011 classification of municipalities into 611 local labor markets.

-36For employed workers, we use information about the address of the place of work available in the INPS individual records.
+37We assign workers to LLMs based on the address of the place of work, which is available in the INPS individual records.

-$$\Delta Y{ij} = \alpha^R + \beta{IV}^R \Delta T_j + X_j' \gamma_0^R + W_i' \gamma_1^R + \varepsilon{ij}$$ (9)
+$$\Delta Y{ij} = \alpha^R + \beta^R{IV} \Delta T_j + X'j \gamma^R_0 + W'i \gamma^R_1 + \varepsilon{ij}$$ (9)